stfc/docker-and-gh-actions-for-ml/docs/0-installing-dependencies.md

 !!! note "Note on Windows"
     There are a few different routes you can go down for Windows:

-    - The best and easiest is to [install the Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
+    - The best and easiest is to [install the Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10){target="_blank" rel="noopener noreferrer"}.
 Note that is requires admin privileges, and it may take a while to get it all set up.
-    - If you can't do this, the next easiest thing to do is install [VirtualBox](https://www.virtualbox.org/) and run an Ubuntu VM through that.
+    - If you can't do this, the next easiest thing to do is install [VirtualBox](https://www.virtualbox.org/){target="_blank" rel="noopener noreferrer"} and run an Ubuntu VM through that.
     - You should be able to do everything in this tutorial using PowerShell or cmd[^1].
 I've not tried this myself so if you go down this route, please let me know how easy / difficult you find it!

     If you go down either of the first two routes, you should just be following the instructions under "Linux".
 If you take the latter option, check out the "Windows" tabs for instructions.